 Be Charitable

-We believe a charity should operate like a for-profit business.
+We believe a charity should operate as a for-profit business would.
 The main difference should be that the focus of the organization and the metrics (key data), which are being managed, should highlight the number of “needy” stakeholders being well served rather than the number of dollars of profits.

 In business, one only has to count cash to know how well they are doing, which is fairly easy.
 To help people other than yourself in a meaningful way is much harder to address and quantify, but it should be approached with equal vigor.